 From an idea simple founder - the container must always adapt to the content - Bertrand Raynaud has gradually installed his vision, both humble and demanding, in the landscape of great French and international chefs.

-The Maison of silverware Erceuis takes a stake in the Maison Raynaud.
+The Maison of silverware Ercuis takes a stake in the Maison Raynaud.
 These two iconic French names in luxury tableware are starting a new chapter in their respective histories.
-They pool their know-how in the service of excellence and refinement for the great tables of the world and in the most renowned palaces.
+They gather their know-how in the service of excellence and refinement for the great tables of the world and in the most renowned palaces.

 A new office is created rue Royale in Paris, in the immediate vicinity of the Ercuis-Raynaud boutique located at 8 bis rue Boissy d'Anglas.